ghoomfrog/kid/README.md

 ## Blobs

-Blobs are keys stored in disk (alongside memory) in a program-local folder.
+Blobs are keys stored in disk in a program-local folder.
 They're prefixed by `@`.

 ```kid
 @todos =